DinethSheveen/Expense-Tracker/README.md

 - View your logged expenses and income in a table or list.
 - Delete expense or income entries to manage your data.
 - Use filters to view expenses and income by date or amount
+- View your financial trends using the charts for a quick visual overview of income vs. expenses.
+- Authentication ensures that users can only access their own data securely.